-We note that your office recently received a letter from many of our partners in the disability community, including each of the undersigned organizations, dated February 28, 2022, on the urgent need to advance digital accessibility regulations; we strongly support this request.
+We also note that several of your offices recently received a letter from many of our partners in the disability community, including many of the undersigned organizations, dated February 28, 2022, on the urgent need to advance digital accessibility regulations; we strongly support this request.
+This letter is included here as an attachment.